 The Department of International Language and Culture Studies offers:

 - Bachelor’s degree in Spanish

-For related studies, also see the International Studies Certificate .
+- The International Studies Certificate.
 This certificate can be earned and awarded separate from any other degrees students may be pursuing.
 Lachlan Whalen is the Program Director for this certificate.